 Language Enrichment Classes – These classes provide intensive speech, language, and occupational therapy as well as sensory integration techniques.
 Books, fine and gross motor activities, and speech/language activities focus on different themes each month; however, the curriculum is modified to meet the needs of each individual child.
 Students participate in circle time, small group and/or individual therapy settings, gross motor exploration, snack time with gluten- and casein-free snacks, and therapist-directed free play.
 The ratio of therapist/paraprofessional to child is 1 to 2.

-Social Skills Challenge – Speech-language pathologists and occupational therapists will guide the children ages 11-14 as they practice communicating with peers.
+Making Friends – Speech-language pathologists and occupational therapists will guide the children as they practice communicating with peers.
 The specific areas addressed will vary according to the needs of the children in each group and may include initiating and participating in conversation, maintaining appropriate eye contact, asking and responding to questions, and turn-taking.
 Children will practice the social skills while participating in a variety of activities including role playing, outdoor games, board games, crafts, and conversation.

 Life Enrichment – Children will practice every day self-help skills with peers.
 A speech-language pathologist and occupational therapist will guide the children through activities such as going to a restaurant, grocery shopping, writing checks, making change, and doing laundry.
 The main objective is to improve daily living skills while also helping children to make friends and to interact more appropriately with others.